lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

 In order to be applied in existing databases, such as your production database, these changes requires the module to be updated.

-If you would like the update to be performed automatically by the Odoo.sh platform when you push your changes, increase your module version in its manifest.
+If you would like the update to be performed automatically by the Konvergo ERP.sh platform when you push your changes, increase your module version in its manifest.